MLGB3/buildout.mlgb/README.md

 java -Dsolr.solr.home=/home/mlgb/sites/mlgb/parts/solr/solr -jar start.jar
 ```

 Then run the cron jobs (these will run around midnight every night, you can check they've been set via "crontab -e").
-When running this for the first time you must ensure you deactivate your virtualenv.
+When running this for the purposes of installation you must ensure you deactivate your virtualenv.

 ```bash
 deactivate